instacart/truetime-android/README.md

 * You want to `initClient` only once per device restart.
 This means as long as your device is not restarted, TrueTime needs to be initialized only once.
 * Preferable use dependency injection (like [Dagger](http://square.github.io/dagger/)) and create a TrueTime @Singleton object
-* TrueTime was built to be accurate "enough".
-If you want to get sub-millisecond accuracy the NTP second requires a slightly [modified synchronization algorithm](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_synchronization_algorithm).
-TrueTime provides the building blocks for this.
+* TrueTime was built to be accurate "enough", hence the use of [SNTP](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP).
+If you want to get sub-millisecond accuracy then you probably want to use [NTP](https://www.meinbergglobal.com/english/faq/faq_37.htm).TrueTime provides the building blocks for this.
 We welcome PRs if you think you can do this with TrueTimeRx pretty easily :).

 # License